How to scrape Google Search with Python (Step-by-step guide)

 Selenium and undetected_chromedriver

 To bypass CAPTCHAs, we can use undetected_chromedriver.
-Run the below commands in Command Prompt or Terminal.
+Run the below command in Command Prompt or Terminal:

 pip install selenium undetected-chromedriver